After 38 hours of research evaluating 56 products, we picked Pete and Pedro Clay as our top choice.

 Work until it’s evenly distributed, and there aren’t any chunky bits.
 (If you start with clumps, you will end with clumps.)
 Work product through your hair from roots to tips, trying to disperse it evenly.
 Then, all you need to do is push it into the style you prefer.

 If you want a side part, grab your comb instead of using your fingers.
 But, you may need to use your palms to push flyaways into place.
 The same goes for pompadours.

 Remember that finishing or styling with a hairdryer will increase the volume you get using a clay - and it will increase the hold slightly.

 For guys that love the volume clay provides but want a stronger hold or a shine, use clay as a pre-style product, smoothing over a pomade or spraying with hairspray when you’re happy with the style.

 Nope.
 Not at all.
 Indeed, we think you’ll appreciate how effortless it is to get hair clay off your hands and out of your hair.

 And, one of the nice things about hair clay is that it doesn’t damage your hair.
-As long as you’ve chosen a product with bentonite or kaolin clay, the natural ingredients will actually provide your hair with some vitamins and minerals.
-And, because it doesn’t strip the natural oils, you can actually leave it in for a few days.
+As long as you’ve chosen a product with bentonite or kaolin clay, the natural ingredients will provide your hair with some vitamins and minerals.
+And, because it doesn’t strip the natural oils, you can leave it in for a few days.
 If you’re anti-shampoo, you can get by with a conditioner only - though the number of days you can go between washes reduces the damage shampoos do.